egmontmika/egmontmika.com/content/blog/building-a-fortune.md

 This was my last blogpost for this season.
 The school year in Sweden is rapidly coming to an end and it's time for a summer break.

 Thank you for reading my articles and joining me in the journey.
+I hope you enjoyed reading at least some of them.

 I'll be back to you in September.
 Would you like to get a reminder by email?
 Then, make sure you have signed up by entering your email address in the top right corner of this page.